Psychiatry Interest Forum

 Specialise in the mind

 Have an interest in mental health and psychiatry?
-Join the RANZCP’s new Psychiatry Interest Forum (PIF) and stay in the loop with the College’s activities and networking opportunities.
-As a member of the PIF you will receive a range of benefits including:
+Join the RANZCP’s Psychiatry Interest Forum (PIF) and stay in the loop with the College’s activities and opportunities.
+As a member of the PIF you will receive a range of free benefits including:

-- invitations to educational events, including lectures and workshops
+- invitations to educational events, including lectures, workshops and conferences;

-- a monthly e-newsletter to keep up to date with RANZCP activities.
+- e-newsletters to keep up to date with RANZCP activities.

 Who can join?

 To join the PIF, you must: